Introduction

 – Getting regular check-ups and blood tests to monitor your liver function and detect any signs of fatty liver.

-Fatty liver is a common but serious condition that can have various causes and stages.
+Fatty liver is a common but serious condition that may have a wide range of causes and stages.
 The truth is that fatty liver is reversible, but only in the early stages.
-The key to reversing fatty liver is to identify and treat the cause and to adopt a healthy lifestyle that supports liver health.
-By doing so, you can not only reverse fatty liver but also prevent it from happening in the first place.
+The reversal of fatty liver will depend on identifying the cause and its treatment as well as maintaining a healthy lifestyle that promotes liver health.
+Thus, reversing fatty liver also prevents it from happening.

 FAQ